hadley/adv-r/Functional-programming.md

 ### Mutable state

-Having variables at two levels makes it possible to maintain state across function invocations by allowing a function to modify variables in the environment of its parent.
+Having variables at two levels makes it possible to maintain state across function invocations, because while the function environment is refreshed every time, its parent environment stays constant.
 The key to managing variables at different levels is the double arrow assignment operator (`<<-`).
 Unlike the usual single arrow assignment (`<-`) that always assigns in the current environment, the double arrow operator will keep looking up the chain of parent environments until it finds a matching name. ([[Environments]] has more details on how it works)

-This makes it possible to maintain a counter that records how many times a function has been called, as shown in the following example.
+Together, a static parent environment and `<<-` make it possible to maintain state across function calls.
+The following example shows a counter that records how many times a function has been called.
 Each time `new_counter` is run, it creates an environment, initialises the counter `i` in this environment, and then creates a new function.

 ```R
 new_counter <- function() {